solspace/ee-freeform/documentation/common-issues.md

 * Try disabling the [Spam Protection](spam-protection.md) feature (**CP** -> **Developer** -> **Add-On Manager** -> **Freeform Next** -> **Settings** -> **General** and set *Spam Protection* setting to disabled) and test again.
 * Are you getting redirected correctly after form submission?
 Be sure that you don't have any routes or .htaccess rewrites that conflict with the form submission.
 * To be extra thorough, you can also try submitting EE's simple [Contact Form](https://docs.expressionengine.com/latest/add-ons/email/contact_form.html) feature.

+## Updated field options aren't showing <a href="#field-options" id="field-options" class="docs-anchor">#</a>

+Freeform takes a bit of a unique - but flexible - approach to [fields](fields-field-types.md).
+Fields are global and available to all forms, but they can also be overwritten per form.
+This allows you to save time reusing existing fields when making other forms, but also gives you flexibility to make adjustments to them when needed.
+So to clarify, you can create fields with labels and options that are common to all forms, but also override those on each form.
+For example, if you have a field named Cell Phone, on the form level, you can rename the field name to Mobile Phone, or if you have a Checkbox Group field with options: Option A, Option B, and Option C, you could override it to just have 2 options with values of Option A and Option B, and/or add Option D.

+The possibly confusing part here is that when you edit/add/remove options at Composer level for each form, they will NOT update the "master" field options/labels.
+And likewise, if you edit/add/remove options at the "master" field level (**Freeform** -> **Fields**), they will NOT update any existing usage of this field in the forms they're assigned to.
+It would be chaos if it did in either case, and prevent you from being able to tweak field labels and options per form.

+If you plan on building several forms with matching fields (that have matching options, etc), we strongly encourage you to create the field(s) in main Field area (**Freeform** -> **Fields**) first with all the options you'd like.
+Then when you construct your forms, you'll see all the default options available.
+It's better to think of the main fields area as defaults for new forms (or new assignments of that field to existing forms).

 ## Form submits very slowly <a href="#form-submits-slow" id="form-submits-slow" class="docs-anchor">#</a>